fotis-sofoulis/tgnn_infrastructure/README.md

 ### Ensure multipath is black-listed from longhorn devices

 Usually, longhorn devices are `/dev/sd*`.
 If you have multipath installed, you will have to blacklist it from those devices.
-It is best to skip this stem at installation time and blacklist multipath later on in order to ensure that longhorn devices are set in `/dev/sd*`.
+It is best to skip this step at installation time and blacklist multipath later on in order to ensure that longhorn devices are set in `/dev/sd*`.
 Read more about it here:

 [https://longhorn.io/kb/troubleshooting-volume-with-multipath/](https://longhorn.io/kb/troubleshooting-volume-with-multipath/)

 ## Install Argo

-### Install argo cli
+### Install argocd in the cluster

 ```bash
 kubectl create namespace argocd